cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 - In total, only $\mathcal{O}(n)$ recalculations of the potential could occur before an augmenting path was found.

-From this follow these **key ideas** that allow us to achieve the required asymptotics:
+From this follow these **key ideas** that allow us to achieve the required complexity:

 - To check for the presence of an augmenting path, there is no need to start the Kuhn traversal again after each potential recalculation.
 Instead, you can make the Kuhn traversal in an **iterative form**: after each recalculation of the potential, look at the added rigid edges and, if their left ends were reachable, mark their right ends reachable as well and continue the traversal from them.

-- Developing this idea further, we can present the algorithm as follows: a cyclic process is employed where, at each step, the potential is recalculated.
+- Developing this idea further, we can present the algorithm as follows: at each step of the loop, the potential is recalculated.
 Subsequently, a column that has become reachable is identified (which will always exist as new reachable vertices emerge after every potential recalculation).
 If the column is unsaturated, an augmenting chain is discovered.
-Conversely, if the column is saturated, the corresponding row in the matching also becomes reachable.
+Conversely, if the column is saturated, the matching row also becomes reachable.

 - To quickly recalculate the potential (faster than the $\mathcal{O}(n^2)$ naive version), you need to maintain auxiliary minima for each of the columns: